 There is also some automatic support to check whether a Curry program follows some parts of this style guide.
-The recent releases of the Curry systems PAKCS and KiCS2 contain a style checker which can be invoked by the command
+A style checker for Curry is available in the Curry package `stylechecker` which can be installed via the command

-It should be noted that these tools checks only a small part of the style rules (mainly indentation rules).
+It should be noted that this tool checks only a small part of the style rules (mainly indentation rules).

 For instance, consider the following ugly Curry program:

 module Test where fib n | n==0 = 0 | n==1 = 1 | otherwise = fib (n-1) + fib (n-2) fac n = if n==0 then 1 else n * fac (n-1) echo = getChar >>= \c -> if ord c == (-1) then done else putChar c >> echo